zerodytrash/Simple-YouTube-Age-Restriction-Bypass/README.md

 ## How it works

 This extension uses some API tricks to retrieve age-restricted videos from YouTube anonymously.
-As a fallback (in case the API bypass methods does not work) an open source [Account Proxy Server](/account-proxy) is used.
+As a fallback (in case that the API bypass methods does not work) an open source [Account Proxy Server](/account-proxy) is used.
 This allows you to watch all types of age-restricted videos on **YouTube** and **YouTube Music** without age verification and without the need to be signed in.

 All videos will be unlocked automatically!